- Open Source CEO by Bill Kerr

 When customers called to speak to the manager, Cliff would change his voice and pretend to pass the call on, giving the impression they were much larger than they were.

-Mel had a vision for the future from Day 1 at Fusion.
+Mel had a vision for the future from day one at Fusion.
 Something you will notice that runs through her entire entrepreneurial career.
 She wanted to make design accessible to everyone.
 And she wanted to do it on the largest scale.

 Mel is definitely the grand visionary, she had the vision when she was teaching design at university.
 We just attacked the grand vision at a micro scale.